nilp0inter/gptrun/README.md

 # gptrun
 Don't feel like coding today?
 Use the power of GPT3 to execute any function inside your programs just by giving some doctests.

 **How is this different from Copilot?
 Is that what you said?** Copilot generates code that you run.
-This beauty use GPT3 to compute the answer to each function call.
+This beauty uses GPT3 to compute the answer to each function call.

 ## Installation
 ```console